orhonovich/q-squared/README.md

 The output files will include two plots for each input metric: grounded and ungrounded Precision and Recall vs. various thresholds.
 If more than one metric was provided as an input, the output will include two additional plots, comparing the grounded and ungrounded Precision-Recall trade-off for all input metrics.
-Other than the plots, the grounded and ungrounded Precision and Recall, given a specific threshold, will be printed.
+Other than the plots, the accuracy given a specific threshold, as  well as the grounded and ungrounded Precision and Recall, will be printed.

 metrics_names should be one or more space-separated names of the tested metrics.
 For the specific threshold computation, use the `thresholds` flag, which should be one or more space-separated values of thresholds, one for each specified metric name selected.
 If thresholds weren't specified, the computation will use a threshold of 0.5.
+To add baseline methods to the Precision-Recall computation, specify the `add_baselines` flag.

+##### Comparing to new metrics
 To compare new metrics to q-squared, add a column containing the new metric's scores for each of the above csv files, and add the name of this column to the names passed in the `metrics_names` flag.
 Note that scores should be normalized to [0,1].
-To add baseline methods to the Precision-Recall computation, specify the `add_baselines` flag.

 #### System-Level Evaluation